remeniuk/scala-benchmarking-template/README.markdown

-**Fork for xsbt >0.11.2**
+### Fork for xSBT

 ---
+**DISCLAIMER.** This project is guaranteed to work corrrectly only with *SBT >0.11.2* (which is currently under development).
+Starting from *SBT >0.11.2*, `javaOptions` is a *Task*, rather than a *Setting*, which is essential for running benchmarks in a forked process with correct classpath.

+---
 ### Scala Micro-Benchmarking Template ###

-This is an SBT template project for creating micro benchmarks for scala code snippets.
+This is an XSBT template project for creating micro benchmarks for scala code snippets.
 It's not much more than a simple wrapper around [Caliper][1], an open-source library for properly running benchmark code on the JVM (written by some guys at Google).